acherkashin/tour-360/README.md

 ## Rules

-- Run `npm-cz` to commit your changes.
+- Run `git-cz` to commit your changes.